Startups 101: Business Basics for Kidpreneurs and the Parents Who Love Them

 Form an entity

 Depending on the type and scope of the business, you may want to think about forming an official company structure.
-While most kids operate as sole proprietors, this business structure can put your family’s assets at risk if something should happen with your child’s business venture.
+While most young entrepreneurs operate as sole proprietors, this business structure can put your family’s assets at risk if something should happen with your child’s business venture.
 Here’s a quick look at three basic business structures:

 • A sole proprietorship is very common.
 It’s easy to form and gives the owner complete managerial control.
 The downside is the owner is personally liable for all financial obligations of the business.